HOW_WE_PUBLISH

 FACT_CHECK_WORKFLOW

-- Separate confirmed facts from open questions.
+• Separate confirmed obligations from inference, interpretation, and open questions.

 UPDATES_AND_CORRECTIONS